Corneille (singer): Career

 In July 1997, Corneille decided to leave Germany in order to pursue studies in communication, and moved to Montreal, Canada, to attend Concordia University.
 During this time, he founded O.N.E., an R&B band, with Pierre Gage and Gardy Martin, whom he had met shortly after arriving in Quebec.
 Zoukin, one of the group's songs written by Corneille, rose to first place in Canadian airplay.
 Then, at the beginning of 2001, Corneille left the group, wishing to pursue a solo career.
 He began to centre his songs on his past.

 During 2002, Corneille worked on various projects.
 He wrote and composed the songs "Ce soir" for the Cocktail R&B 2 compilation (Ghetto R&B, Sony Music) and "Si seulement on s'aimait" for Hip Hop Folies (Sony Music).
 Invited by Dave Stewart, he performed at his first showcase at the Réservoir in Paris, and had the chance to sing with Jimmy Cliff.
 In January 2003, he was invited to perform as an opening act for Cunnie Williams at the Olympia.

 Corneille's first album, the Canadian version of Parce qu'on vient de loin, was released on 10 September 2002.
 The French version, which included numerous bonuses on the second disc, was released on 20 October 2003, and quickly became successful.
 In April 2003, Corneille sang with Craig David, repeating a verse in French in the song Rise and Fall.
 He undertook his first tour during May 2003, playing to full houses in Paris, Marseille, Lyon and Bordeaux.
 In March 2005, the singer participated in the concert Africa Live, which was organised to fight against (malaria) paludism.
 This was the first time that he had returned to his home continent since the genocide.
 Les marchands de rêves, Corneille's second album, was released in November 2005.

 Corneille has worked with the Canadian Red Cross to raise awareness of children who are victims of war.
 He released his first English-language album, The Birth of Cornelius, in July 2007.
 In late 2014 he became a contestant on the fifth season of the French television channel TF1's Danse avec les Stars.

-In 2022 he was chosen to be in "Manie Musicale" and won the tournament.
+In 2022 he was chosen to be in "Manie Musicale" and won the tournament with the song “Nouveau monde”.

-Eurovision
+Other

 Corneille wrote the song "Il était temps" for Virginie Pouchain after he qualified to represent France in the Eurovision Song Contest 2006.
 The song finished 22nd out of 24 finalists.

+In 2014, he participated in the fifth season of Danse avec les stars – the French version of Dancing with the Stars.
+He was partnered with professional dancer Candice Pascal.
+On November 8, 2014, they were eliminated finishing 6th out of 11 contestants.

 Personal life

-Corneille married Canadian model and actress Sofia de Medeiros in 2006; they have one child.
+Corneille married Canadian model and actress Sofia de Medeiros in 2006; they now have two children.